-The essential elements of these studies have already been published and are available in the previous versions of this book V of the CID on the website of RFC North Sea Mediterranean.
+The essential elements of these studies have already been published and are available in the previous versions of this book 5 of the CID on the website of RFC North Sea - Mediterranean.
+A first update with the UK extension was published on Book 5 TT2018 and can be seen on the internet website of the corridor.